qit2/GamerSaviors/README.md

 Part 3 (Ryan Zhou and Ryan Qi)

-  For this part, Ryan Qi and Ryan Zhou worked on the html and CSS of html together.
-Actually, we made two version of the CSS.
+  For this part, Ryan Qi and Ryan Zhou worked on the HTML and CSS together.
+Actually, we made two versions of the CSS.
 At the beginning, we didn't get the idea that we need to organize one song per line and make it look like a table.
-As the result, we make our first version as ten boxs which have their characteristics like song name, artist name, album name, release date, and genres.
-Each box have their own <div> tag
+As the result, we made our first version as ten boxs which have their characteristics like song name, artist name, album name, release date, and genres.
+Each box have their own <div> tag and everything was listed incorrectly, thanks to the professor's help, we've figured out an alternative way to achieve the goal and display the information as neatly as possible.

 Part 4 (Eric Zhang):